aha-app/getting_started_balloons/README.md

 How far the arrow should overlap each element, as a percentage of the element.

+### zIndex

+    zIndex: 5

+The z-index to set on the balloon, useful if the target element is located near other elements with high z-indices that may eclipse the balloon.
+If not manually set, the z-index is set to 1 higher than that of the target element.

 ## Credits

 Written by Chris Waters (@k1w1) for [Aha! - www.aha.io](http://www.aha.io).